TimTeaFan/shiny-examples/shiny-simple-login/README.md

 1. Create a login tab where users can log in.
 All other tabs are not displayed yet, neither is the sidebar.
 2. When login is successful: Append the tabs you actually want to show, remove the login tab (it's no longer needed) and show sidebar with `shinyjs`.

+You can find the app on [shinyapp.io](https://timteafan.shinyapps.io/shiny-simple-login/), given that I have still free hours of usage on my account.

 This approach can be expanded by adding several features, which I show in a separate example.